monieelyse/monieelyse/README.md

 ## About me

-💻 cloud application developer in the workds #CCAD18
+💻 cloud application developer in the works Microsoft MSSA #CCAD18

 🩶 i'm fond of many languages, but c++ will always be my first love